 Good jobs are the surest pathway out of poverty.
 They are central to ending extreme poverty and boosting shared prosperity.
 The developing world faces a global jobs crisis that hampers efforts to end extreme poverty and boost shared prosperity.
 For the poor and vulnerable, jobs are the main way to improve their standard of living and climb out of poverty.
 Research shows that rising wages account for 30 to 50% of the drop in poverty over the last decade.
 However, over two billion people of working age are not participating in the labor force.
 Most of these are women.
 Among those who do participate, around 200 million people are unemployed, including 75 million youth under the age of 25.
-Furthermore, 600 million new jobs are needed globally over the next decade to keep employment rates stable and to keep up with population growth.
+Furthermore, 600 million new jobs are needed globally over the next fifteen years to keep employment rates stable and to keep up with population growth.

 Creating more, better and more inclusive jobs is central to the development agenda.